rlgeb/geecs-site/README.md

 # geecs-site

-website for the university of michigan girls in electrical engineering and computer science (geecs) student org.
+Website for the university of michigan girls in electrical engineering and computer science (geecs) student org.

 url -> http://www.umich.edu/~geecs/